redcentre/Carbon.Example.Desktop/README.md

 > Login processing is passed through the [licensing web service][licsvc] where the credentials are validated, access to customers and jobs is calculated, and upon success an instance of a `Licence` objects is returned.
 If authentication fails for any reason then an Exception is thrown with a message containing an explanation for the failure.

 > The returned `Licence` class contains account information for the `Id` credential.
 Applications may optionally use the account information for display or logging.
-A very useful property of the Licence class is `Customers`, which contains a 3-level hierarchical set of customers, job and variable trees that the account is authorised to access.
+A very useful property of the Licence class is `Customers`, which contains a 3-level hierarchical set of customers, jobs and variable trees that the account is authorised to access.
 The sample application displays this information in a TreeView control so the user can easily click available job nodes to open them.

 ### OpenJob (Cloud)